AWS S3 Encryption: Way to Protect Your Data in S3

 Protect Your Data End to End:

-To be honest, your valuable data/information at any specific time is either travelling over a network or is stored in a disk.
+To be honest, your valuable data/information at any specific time is either travelling over a network or is stored on a disk.

-Which means, you must encrypt them when they are travelling and while they are stored in a disk.
+This means you must encrypt them when they are travelling and while they are stored on a disk.